temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 });
 ```

 Save your file and run your Workflow again with `npm run workflow`.
-This time, you will see on your Temporal Service five more instance of the Subscription Workflow.
+This time, after a brief pause due to the Timer in the Workflow Definition, you will see on your Temporal Service five more instance of the Subscription Workflow.

+Also, notice in the command-line window that your Worker is running, the Activity logs are being output: `Sending welcome email to email-1@customer.com`, `Charging email-1@customer.com amount 130 for their billing period`, and the other logs.

 Now, that you know how to run your `subscriptionWorkflow`, you will look into how to query your Workflow to retrieve information such as the billing period and the total amount charged.
 This allows you to interact with the Workflow while it's running and get real-time updates on its status and progress.